kctanglog/Spillover-Effects-of-Energy-Transition-Commodities-on-Electric-Vehicle-Indices/Code and Result - DCC-GARCH/README.md

 To view the code and result,

-please download the .zip file
+please download the .zip file,

 and use jupter notebook or visual studio code to view.